IMAGINE MATH CLASS Video Contest

 Then show us what you’ve got!

-10 winners will be chosen to screen their videos at the 2021 NMF Live Online Weekend, April 16-18.
-These students will also be given $500 worth of Mathical award-winning books (opens new window) to share with the students at their school.
+Up to ten winning videos will be chosen to screen their videos at a public online event on October 28, 2021.
+Winning teams are eligible to receive $500 worth of Mathical award-winning books (opens new window) to share with the students at their school.
 These are graphic novels, and thrillers, and novels about gaming, and biographies, and all kinds of stories with math and youth of color at the center.